About the Pulmonary Hypoplasia Program

 Every visit to the Pulmonary Hypoplasia Program will be tailored to include all the specialists and testing your child might need.
 We make every effort to have everything in one day, in one location.
 The services and care provided during your child’s visit may include:

-- Neonatal follow-up: A developmental pediatrician, pediatric nurse practitioner and developmental psychologist will evaluate your child at specified intervals to optimize your child’s physical, developmental and educational needs.
+- Neonatology/Behavioral health: A developmental pediatrician, pediatric nurse practitioner and developmental psychologist will evaluate your child at specified intervals to optimize your child’s physical, developmental and educational needs.

 - Pulmonary medicine: A pediatric pulmonologist will work with you to make the most of your child's pulmonary (lung) health.
 As needed, the team will perform pulmonary function testing to provide the most complete evaluation.
 In some cases, supplemental vaccinations may be recommended.

 - Cardiology: A pediatric cardiologist will perform a full cardiac history and assessment.
-Any necessary testing, such as blood work, echocardiograms and EKGs, is completed during your visit.
+Any necessary testing, such as blood work, echocardiogram, or EKG, is completed during your visit.

 - General surgery: As follow-up after your child's surgery, an evaluation by a pediatric surgeon and an advanced practice nurse allows us to respond to any post-surgical issues that may arise as your child grows and develops.